36KW Solar Array - 225 Anderson Rd, Butler PA 16002

 Panels are fixed at a 30-degree angle and aimed due South.
 While additional power may be gained by tracking the Sun, any mechanical movement would involve additional hardware and present an ongoing maintenance concern.
 If more power is desired the preferred solution is to add more panels.
 If anything could be done to improve performance it would be to add some form of passive cooling.
 The lower the temperature the more efficient the panels become and the more power will be generated.

 This system uses 100 Heliene 360W panels connected to 4 SMA SunnyBoy 7.7-US-41 grid connected inverters.
-The power used by the residence is independently monitored by an EKM Omnimeter Pulse UL v.4 meter.

 Data Monitoring